SHASHWAT-MISHRA-997/Advance-Chat-Assistant/README.md

 Example: Upload a PDF research paper on machine learning and ask, "What methodology was used in this study?"
 Get Summaries and Insights: The AI can provide concise summaries or detailed answers about specific sections of your research.

-🧠 Sentiment & Emotion Analysis
+🧠 Sentiment & Emotion Analysis:

 Text Input or Audio Upload: Enter text or upload an audio file (WAV) to analyze.